metaunit-core/celmeta-core/README.md

 This repository is shared **for academic presentation and structural demonstration purposes only.**
 The **core source code and full implementation are not publicly available** at this time.

-> ⚠️ **Not open-source (yet).**
+> ⚠️ **This project is not open-source (yet).**
-> This project is released for **structural inspiration, conceptual collaboration, and research dialogue only.**
+> It is released exclusively for **structural demonstration, conceptual resonance, and collaborative exploration.**
-> Cloning, forking, or reuse of structural logic without permission is prohibited.
+> Unlicensed cloning, forking, or replication of the system's logic is strictly prohibited.

 ---

-###  Contact
+###  Collaboration & Contact

 Issues are currently disabled.
-If you're interested in collaboration, licensing, or structural inquiry:
+If you're interested in:

+- licensing this system,
+- research collaboration,
+- building your own cognitive OS,
+- or initiating a structural dialogue,

+you are welcome to reach out:

- Email → **celmeta.core@proton.me**
+📧 **celmeta.core@proton.me**

- See [License.md](./License.md) for detailed terms of use and module protection.
+📄 See [License.md](./License.md) for full usage terms and structural protection clauses.